 Where to board

-Though it seems counterintuitive, the famed Mid-Levels Escalators do not lead to the Peak.
-Heed the helpful signs and avoid taking the Mid-Levels Escalators if the Peak is your destination.
+Though it seems counterintuitive, the famed Mid-Levels Escalators do not lead to The Peak.
+Heed the helpful signs and avoid taking the Mid-Levels Escalators if The Peak is your destination.

 Photo by Peak Tram Company Limited

 Instead, passengers must board the tram at the Peak Tram Lower Terminus, located at 33 Garden Road in Central.
 Several buses will get you to the vicinity, but the most straightforward route is on foot from either Central or Admiralty MTR stations.
-A 15-20 minute walk through the ritzy upper reaches of the CBD will land you in just the right spot.
+A 15-20 minute walk through the ritzy upper reaches of Admiralty will land you in just the right spot.

 The tram ride ends up at the Peak Tower Terminus, inside the Peak Tower, which has restaurants, shops, and an observation deck, called Sky Terrace 428, to admire the view.
 Once you exit the Peak Tower, you will find yourself in the Peak Galleria.